If You Burn In A Tanning Bed Can You Tan The Next Day?

-You might be tempted to try sunbed tanning soon again to hopefully turn your burn into a tan, but this might not be the best idea.
+You might be tempted to try sunbed tanning again soon to hopefully turn your burn into a tan, but this might not be the best idea.

-If you burn in a tanning bed, can you tan the next day?
 It is not advised to tan the next day if you burn in a tanning bed, as your skin would still be damaged and sensitive from the sunburn, and exposing your skin to more UV rays will only cause more damage, and more severe sunburn.

 Why You Should Not Tan When You Are Sunburned

-The bulbs in a tanning bed give off UV rays which replicate the ultraviolet radiation sent down from the sun.
-This helps you develop a dark natural-looking tan without having to wait for the sun to come out, and you can usually spend less time in a tanning bed to develop a tan.
+This helps you develop a dark, natural-looking tan without having to wait for the sun to come out, and you can usually spend less time in a tanning bed to develop a tan.

 When your skin burns, it is due to an inflammatory reaction to UV ray damage to the outer layer of the skin, and this damage takes time to heal.
-There is no way that you would be able to turn this sunburn into a tan by spending more time in the sun.

-The UV rays in the sunbed will not do anything to turn your sunburn into a tan and you will instead be left with skin that is more red, sensitive, and painful.
+The UV rays in the sunbed will not do anything to turn your sunburn into a tan, and you will instead be left with skin that is more red, sensitive, and painful.

 What Happens To Your Skin When You Tan Over A Burn?

-Tanning over a burn is a sure way to just make your sunburn become worse and more painful.
-Developing a tan over a burn is nearly impossible, and you will only be prolonging the time until you can actually tan again.
+Developing a tan over a burn is nearly impossible, and you will only prolong the time until you can actually tan again.

 Tanning Bed Burn – How Long To Wait?